WaveDashShine/DLsite-Shortcut-Firefox-Add-on/README.md

 2) open or drag into firefox

 *************************************************************
-KNOWN ISSUES: group codes occasionally do not open or toggle language correctly
+KNOWN ISSUES: group codes occasionally do not open or toggle language correctly.

-TODOs: in comments in index.js
 *************************************************************

 Developer tools: